Title IX Compliance

 The College has an agreement with the following providers for the exam.
 Ryon Medical Center 1420 East 3rd Street La Junta, CO 81050 phone: 719-383-0303 Parkview Medical Center 400 West 16th Street Pueblo, CO 81003 phone: 719-584-4400 If you do not have transportation to the facility, you may contact a friend or family member, or Arkansas Valley Resource Center at 719-384-7764.
 Any cost for transportation is the responsibility of the student.

 Jeff Paolucci, Vice President of Student Affairs 1802 Colorado Avenue - McBride Hall

 Room 132 - La Junta, CO 81050 719-384-6833

-The Vice President of Student Services assists with the academic-related needs of students who have experienced sexual misconduct and may provide changes to academic situations and will notify the student as to what changes are reasonably available.
+The Vice President of Student Affairs assists with the academic-related needs of students who have experienced sexual misconduct and may provide changes to academic situations and will notify the student as to what changes are reasonably available.